 Can I Apply for a Criminal Record Suspension By Myself?

-If you are determined to apply to the Parole Board of Canada on your own, it is important that each of the several application stages be completed correctly.
+For example, each of the ten application stages must be completed perfectly and in a precise manner.
 If any mistakes are made, the application may be rejected or deemed invalid.
-If this occurs, applicants will not be permitted to apply again for another year.
-Once an application is rejected or deemed invalid, the entire process must be restarted from the beginning.
+If this occurs, you will not be permitted to apply again for a full year, and all time and money invested in the process is lost.

 How Much Does it Cost to Get a Criminal Record Suspension?